Paperdreamer/documents/EXEC_OF_QA.md

 	+ __Back end pull request #20: Add backend methods for profile and edit profile view__
 	+ `NO MATCHING FRONT END PULL REQUEST`

+### User Story #18: Open Projects
++ __Velocity Points__: 5
++ __Description__: As an administrator or a director of a project, I want to be able to open a closed project from the dashboard or the all projects view.
+After doing that the project can be worked on normally.
++ __Acceptance Test #1__: After logging in as "Test Admin", I can open the closed project "Project 1" by clicking "Open" from the dashboard.
+The indicator of "Project 1" is now "Open".
++ __Acceptance Test #2__: After logging in as "Test Director", I can open the closed project "Project 1" by clicking "Open" from the dashboard.
+The indicator of "Project 1" is now "Open".
+I cannot open a project that I am not the director of.

 ## Partially Reached or Missed Quality Goals
 `TODO`